operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-bundle.md

 Some validators are disabled by default and can be optionally enabled via the `--optional-validators` or `-o` flag.

-- Operatorhub validator - performs operatorhub.io validation.
+- Operatorhub validator - performs operatorhub.io validation which will check your bundle against the common criteria to distributed with OLM.
 To validate a bundle using custom categories use the `OPERATOR_BUNDLE_CATEGORIES` environmental variable to point to a json-encoded categories file.
 Enable this option via `--optional-validators=operatorhub`.
+This validator allows you to validate that your manifests can work with a Kubernetes cluster of a particular version using the `k8s-version` optional key value. (e.g. `--optional-values=k8s-version=1.22`)
 - Bundle objects validator - performs validation on resources like `PodDisruptionBudgets` and `PriorityClasses`.
 Enable this option via `--optional-validators=bundle-objects`.
 Multiple optional validators can be enabled at once, for example `--optional-validators=operatorhub,bundle-objects`.
+- Community validator - performs community operator bundle validation which will check your bundle against the criteria to distribute your project on the [Community Catalogs](https://github.com/operator-framework/community-operators).
+For further information see its [docs](https://operator-framework.github.io/community-operators/).
+This validator allows you to validate the required labels in the index image by using the `index-path` optional key value. (e.g. `--optional-values=index-path=bundle.Dockerfile`).

 #### Custom bundle categories